 Strategic Motivations and Dual-Use Concerns

-Western governments have voiced renewed concerns that Iran’s space ambitions may have military applications.
 Experts warn that the same technology used to launch satellites, such as the Soyuz rocket, can also deliver long-range missiles, raising alarms over possible dual-use capabilities.

 The launch took place days after Iran’s Revolutionary Guard tested a new Qased satellite carrier, amplifying anxieties in Washington and European capitals.

 Despite international scrutiny, Russia and Iran present the launch as a peaceful science and communications effort.
-The Nahid-2 satellite is set for a five-year mission, providing advanced telecommunications and data services for Iran.

 Completing Russia’s Space Weather Constellation

-With the addition of the Ionosfera-M 3 and 4 satellites, Russia now has a full constellation orbiting Earth in perpendicular planes.
-This expansion boosts three-dimensional coverage of the magnetosphere and will include new technology for measuring ozone and monitoring atmospheric conditions.
+With the addition of the Ionosfera-M 3 and 4 satellites, Russia now has a whole constellation orbiting Earth in perpendicular planes.

 The satellites will orbit at around 509 miles above Earth, further strengthening Russia’s space-based research infrastructure.